Jet Airways’ Strategic Financial Management

 Prioritized opportunities

-1. Emerging international markets
+1. Emerging international markets;

-2. The rise in leisure activities
+2. The rise in leisure activities;

-3. increased economy development
+3. increased economy development;

-4. Rise in per capita income
+4. Rise in per capita income;

-5. Increasing technology advancements
+5. Increasing technology advancements;

-6. increased industrial development
+6. increased industrial development;

-7. an unfulfilled customer need
+7. an unfulfilled customer need.

 Prioritized threats

-1. industry rivalry
+1. industry rivalry;

-2. effects of economic recession
+2. effects of economic recession;

-3. cut threat competition
+3. cut threat competition;

-4. Entry of new firms
+4. Entry of new firms;

-5. Strong government regulations
+5. Strong government regulations;

-6. The emergence of substitute products
+6. The emergence of substitute products.

 Strategic positioning

-Jet Konnect is a subsidiary of Jet Airways which endeavors to attract low-income earners in the suburb places in India by offering low-cost services.
-This is a strategy that has been adopted in order to fight the increased competition and also raise the sales revenue.
-Jet Airways believed that by introducing a subsidiary company that would focus on the domestic markets, its profit base would go up.
 By offering low prices on its services, Jet Konnect would be able to capture a bigger portion of the local market.
 However, it is not very clear what the company intends to do once the effects of the recession are over.
 I think that this is not a good strategy because, it means that when the recession is over the company will not be able to adjust its prices upwards, or if it does so, it will lose a significant part of the market which would not be beneficial.
-At the moment the marketing strategy seems to be appropriate because the company is already experiencing a shortage in its profit margin although it has not considered the long-run implication of the strategy9.
+At the moment the marketing strategy seems to be appropriate because the company is already experiencing a shortage in its profit margin although it has not considered the long-run implication of the strategy.
 This strategy does not seem to be productive after five years.

 Jet Konnect was deemed to pick up very quickly because Jet Airways had a strong brand name that was well recognized by many customers, further, the reduction of prices would mean increased demand.
 It had an excess capacity that meant that it did not have to look for other aircraft but utilize the excess capacity.